 Eggs are laid singly on the food plant.
 Once the larvae hatch, they will form shelters by tying the leaves and grasses together in a tube.
 Many species of skippers feed only a night.

 Lycanenidae are also called gossamer-winged butterflies.
 One way of identifying the male from the female is by their front leg; the male legs are smaller than the females.

 Blues are some of the first insects seen in spring.

 Most larvae are plant feeders with the early instar feeding internally on the plants.
-They will eat a wide variety of plants but legumes in the Fabaceae family are their favorites.
-The larvae are generally associated with ants because they can produce a honeydew.
-When honeydew production is low or the larvae is overworked, they can evert a pair of tentacles that seem to agitate the ants, diverting their attention from the honey gland.
+They eat a wide variety of plants but legumes in the Fabaceae family are their favorites.
+The larvae are generally associated with ants because they produce honeydew.
+When honeydew production is low or the larvae is overworked, they can evert a pair of tentacles that agitate the ants, diverting their attention from the honey gland.
 There are some lycaenids that do not have a honey gland and their tentacles are permanently everted; these are not associated with ants.

 Celastrina neglecta – “Summer” Spring Azure

 Satyrium favonius – Oak Hairstreak (also Fixsenia favonius)